AccardoNull/SpringMass-main/README.md

 - The mesh bounds and normals are correctly updated after the mesh is modified.

-- The symplectic Euler integration scheme is implemented correctly.
+- The symplectic Euler integration scheme is implemented.

-- The simulator loop correctly updates all particle states using the correct update callback and time.
+- The simulator loop updates all particle states using the update callback and time.

 - The recorded testcase requires that the: blue cube has particle spring properties ks = 200 and kd = 0 the red cube ks = 80 and kd = 0.8 and the green cube ks = 45 and kd = 0.2.